Keoni1989/Keoni1989/README.md

 ### 📝 Attendance Management System
 Backend proof of concept for attendance management in vocational training courses, built with FastAPI.

+### 📅 CalendarGo
+PHP event calendar for current Pokémon GO events, with JSON data integration, caching and multiple calendar views.

 ### 🛒 Duemilalire
 E-commerce front-end learning demo built with Angular and TypeScript, including product browsing, category filters, product details and a persistent shopping cart.

+### 🃏 Cordova card explorer
+Hybrid Android application built with Apache Cordova to browse and search Pokémon cards through the Pokémon TCG API.

+### 📖 The Child and the Narrator
+Interactive educational story that combines narration and mini-games to encourage children to enjoy reading while developing observation and interaction skills.

+### 🦖 Dinopedia
+Educational web application that helps children discover dinosaurs through an interactive alphabet.

 ### 🌳 Tripark
 Concept and landing page for a platform that helps citizens discover and review public parks.

 ### 🌱 EcoGrow
 Responsive product landing page with a live demo.

-### 🦖 Dinopedia
-Educational web application that helps children discover dinosaurs through an interactive alphabet.

-### 📖 The Child and the Narrator
-Interactive educational story that combines narration and mini-games to encourage children to enjoy reading while developing observation and interaction skills.

 ---